The Council of Autism Service Providers supports our members by cultivating, sharing, and advocating for provider best practices in autism services.

 In 2015, leaders of CAS recognized the need to formalize the association to meet growing needs of providers and the people they serve.
 A small group of agency leaders met in May 2015 to identify the mission, values and set the strategic direction of the new association.
 CAS was legally formed as a 501(c) 6 in December 2015 as the Council on Autism Service Providers (CASP) and announced to the participants of the 2016 annual conference.

-Founders of CAS recognized the need for a strong national voice for autism providers.
+Founders of CASP recognized the need for a strong national voice for autism providers.

 While there are successful associations representing parents and self-advocate, the priorities of these groups may not always align with the needs of provider agencies, including the need to establish standards of care and treatment.
 CASP and its member organizations recognize that a failure to act may be risky.
 Consumers and payers are demanding results and CASP is working to establish standards and define expected outcomes of quality and evidence-based treatment.

-CASP is an emerging association with the following goals:
+CASP is a rapidly-growing association with the following goals:

 - Ensure quality, safe and most effective care

 - Help to ensure that the money spent for care and treatment is directed to the most effective, evidence-based practices

 - Represent providers of care to government, payers, and the public